 A desk study was carried out to collate the available information on the ecological environment in the footprint of the proposed gravel removal works.
-The National Parks and Wildlife Service (NPWS) and the National Biodiversity Data Centre (NBDC), along with other sites, have been consulted in order to identify, confirm and update existing records of Qualifying Interests and Special Conservation Interests and/or to identify the presence of suitable habitat for these species within the zone of influence of the proposed works.
+The AA GeoTool application was used to support the data gathering process during screening (stage 1) and the appropriate assessment (stage 2) (EC, 2021).
+The National Parks and Wildlife Service (NPWS) and the National Biodiversity Data Centre (NBDC), along with other sites, have been consulted in order to identify, confirm and update existing records of Qualifying Interests and Special Conservation Interests and/or to identify the presence of suitable habitat for these species within the zone of influence of the proposed works: